 pattern/paradigm can be seen with the Spartans, the early Roman “Republicanism”

-Sparta and were both very cognizant not only of
+religious duties.
+Sparta and Rome were both very cognizant not only of

 Divine Providence but also Divine Involvement.
 Religion played such an integral

 that their constitutional law was divided between two spheres, the res divina and the res publica.
 Thru St. Augustine, the conceptual duality of the

 inherent in Roman constitutional law formed the political order of Christendom,

 “Two there are, august emperor, by which this world is

 principally ruled: the consecrated authority of bishops and the royal power.”

 (Mastnak quoting Pope Gelasius I c.
 494 A. D., pg 2)